 Sandy Alderson '69, the mastermind behind the powerful Oakland Athletics in the early 1990s, is currently working as the general manager for the New York Mets, working with David Howard '82 who is the senior vice president for business operations for the New York Mets.
 Jim Beattie, a 1976 graduate who went on to pitch for the New York Yankees and Seattle Mariners, spent nine seasons as the GM of the Montreal Expos before moving on to the Baltimore Orioles in a similar capacity, and now is a scout for the Toronto Blue Jays.

-Bryn Alderson '03 is a critical member of the New York Mets scouting staff while a teammate of his, Matt Klentak '02, is the assistant general manager for the Los Angeles Angels of Anaheim.
-Not to be outdone, Kevan Graves '03 serves as a baseball operations assistant for the Pittsburgh Pirates.
+Bryn Alderson '03 is a critical member of the New York Mets scouting staff while a classmate of his, Kevan Graves '03, serves as a baseball operations assistant for the Pittsburgh Pirates.

 BIG GREEN UPDATE

 Big Green alumni are well represented in professional baseball, and here are updates on the alumni that are active in professional baseball.

 Drafted in 8th round of the 2004 MLB Draft by the Kansas City Royals